-Below are current technology-related practices and procedures associated with Eureka College Network (ECNet)and ResNet including additional information on Email, G Suite for Education (formerly Google Apps for Education).
-Eureka College (EC) IT Services provide technical assistance for technology services provided by the College and maintain campus- owned technology-related equipment.
-EC reserves the right to restrict types of devices that can be connected to the ECNet.
+Below are current technology-related practices and procedures associated with Eureka College Network (ECNet) and ResNet including additional information on Email, Microsoft Office 365, Eureka College (Eureka College) IT Services provide technical assistance for technology services provided by the College and maintain campus- owned technology-related equipment.
+Eureka College reserves the right to restrict types of devices that can be connected to the ECNet.
 Users may connect their personal devices to the ECNet after going through a device registration process.
-No self provided wireless services or networking equipment are allowed on ECNet.
+No self-provided wireless services or networking equipment are allowed on ECNet.

-For more information on IT policies and other ECNet services including account deactivation, visit the policy section of the IT website (it.eureka.edu), or appropriate sections of EC website and Handbooks.
+For more information on IT policies and other ECNet services including account deactivation, visit the policy section of the IT website (it.eureka.edu), or appropriate sections of Eureka College website and Handbooks.
 Users may also contact the IT Staff for any assistance with IT Policy-related matters.